Citizenship – What does it mean to be a citizen?

 - One of us has spent time decorating a school for disabled children.

-We know that some of our students are also scout leaders, coach sport teams and volunteer with organisations such as Young Farmers and there is probably many more examples.
+We know that some of our students are also scout leaders, coach sports teams, and volunteer with organisations such as Young Farmers and there is probably many more examples.

 Some of our students’ employers also contribute to society with tree planting, beach cleans, supporting numeracy in schools, sponsorships and a variety of events to raise funds.